JoshuaPurtell/ProcessingStochasticities/content/obsidian_port/writeups/WRITE-UP_Thesis_Proposal.md

 +++
  author = "Anonymous"
- title = "WRITE-UP Thesis Proposal" date = 2021-05-11
+ title = "WRITE-UP Thesis Proposal" date = 2021-05-12
 +++

 # Introduction
 Generally speaking, success in work is determined by general intelligence and conscientiousness [1].
-We can think of conscientiousness $C: \Pi \to \mathbb{R}$ as a factor characterizing the distribution over success which an agent can expect, given his emotional policy $\pi \in \Pi$ which takes an agent's history and generates a behavior; for simplicity's sake, we can for the sake of argument associate $C_g(\pi)$ with the median of the success distribution induced by $\pi$, for an agent with fixed intelligence $g$.
+We can think of conscientiousness $C: \Pi \to \mathbb{R}$ as a factor characterizing the distribution over success which an agent can expect, given his emotional policy $\pi \in \Pi$ which takes an agent's history and generates a behavior; for simplicity's sake, we can for the sake of argument associate $C\_g(\pi)$ with the median of the success distribution induced by $\pi$, for an agent with fixed intelligence $g$.

 While there is a genetic component to $C$ (apparently anti-correlated [2] with $g$, as one would expect given [Berkson's Law](https://www.processingstochasticites.com/obsidian_port/writeups/Berksons_Law/)), there is a significant environmental factor (around 50% [3]).
 Furthermore, conscientiousness changes over an individual's lifetime, often for the better [4].